 Our digestive system is the place we bring the outer world inside us, work on it to absorb what is useful, and eject the rest.
 It is where we make ourselves who we are, and where we relate most intimately to our environment.
 It really is our physical personality – our visceral being.

 So it is not surprising that the digestive tract, the gut, is highly intelligent.
-The gut also produces more hormones and neurotransmitters than the rest of the body put together, is by far the major part of our immune system, with the liver it is the centre of our metabolism, processing and detoxification, and it dominates the body’s cleansing functions.
+The gut also produces more hormones and neurotransmitters than the rest of the body put together, and plays a major role in our immune system.
+With the liver, it is the centre of our metabolism’s processing and detoxification, and it dominates the body’s cleansing functions.